rh363/apiproxy/README.md

 This api work reading nginx configuration files so is very important to respect this guide standard. \
 The api and the nginx server configuration files as be tested only on debian OS. \
+For configure nginx is possible follow this guide or running the configurenginx.sh script. \
+It require the ip address when nginx must listen and the path to apiproxy executable. \
+This script only work on ubuntu and debian OS.
+Must be updated and tested run it on your own. \

 To get started you need to install Nginx: